O-ring FKM

 O-Rings in FKM

-The term fluorelastomer (abbreviation FKM or formerly also FPM) describes a whole group of rubbers which have vinylidene (di)fluoride (VDF) as one of their monomers as a common characteristic.
+The term fluorelastomer (abbreviated as FKM for "Fluorine Kautschuk Material", formerly also FPM) describes a whole group of fluorine rubbers which have vinylidene (di)fluoride (VDF) as one of their monomers as a common characteristic.

 Advantages of FKM

-The general application temperature is -25 to +200°C. FKM has a very good resistance to media, ozone and ageing.
+FKM’s general operating temperature ranges from -25 to +200°C. FKM has a very good resistance to media, ozone and ageing.
 The material is also resistant to fuels, mineral oils and greases as well as aliphatic and aromatic hydrocarbons.
 Fluororubbers were developed in the 1950s by DuPont (Viton) and are now also offered by Solvay, Dyneon and Daikin and other manufacturers.

 The two main types of fluorrubbers are: